AdamsLair/duality/README.md

-Duality - A 2D Game Development Framework
+Duality - A 2D GameDev Framework
 =======

 Duality is a plugin based 2D game development framework based on C# and OpenTK.
 To get a quick overview, please visit the project page http://duality.fetzenet.de.